vtjoeh/samsung_tv_control/SetupSmartTVControl.md

 | Scopes           | `r:devices:*` and `x:devices:*` |
 | Redirect URI     | `https://httpbin.org/get`       |

-At the end the CLI prints your credentials. **Save both now — they are shown only once.**
+At the end the CLI prints your credentials. **Save both now.
+They are shown only once.**

 ```
 OAuth Client Id      xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 OAuth Client Secret  xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 ```

 > Do not use `https://localhost` as the redirect URI.
 It causes a 403 error during authorization.
 Use `https://httpbin.org/get`.

 ---

 ## Step 3: Get the Authorization Code